DawkinsNderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file hello world prints the statement "hello world"
+ The file 0-hello_world has a script that prints helloworld